Composite Short-path Nonadiabatic Holonomic Quantum Gates: INTRODUCTION

 One of the main obstacles of manipulating quantum systems is how to implement them in a robust way.
-Holonomic quantum computation \cite{hqc} is one of the well-known strategies for improving the gate-robustness due to its geometric properties \cite{Solinas2004, Solinas2012, Johansson2012}.
-However, early proposals are based on the adiabatic evolution \cite{hqc, JP99, Duan2001}, which require long gate-time, and thus leads to unacceptable decoherence induced error.
-To break this limitation and shorten the needed evolution time, the nonadiabatic holonomic quantum computation (NHQC) was proposed \cite{Sjoqvist2012}, which becomes a promising method to realize quantum computation.
-The early NHQC schemes are implemented based on the resonance three-level model \cite{ Sjoqvist2012, xu2012} and been experimentally demonstrated in various quantum systems \cite{Abdumalikov2013, long2013, Duan2014, SAC2014}.
-But for the realization of an arbitrary single-qubit gate, it needs to concatenate two separate cycles, which will increase the decoherence induced error.
-To remove this obstacle, researchers have come up with an improved approach enables to realize arbitrary single-qubit gate through a single-loop evolution \cite{xu2015, Herterich2016, hong2018}, which has also been experimentally verified \cite{Sekiguchi2017, long2017, zhou2017, sun2018, NI2018, peng2019}.
+Holonomic quantum computation \cite{hqc} is one of the well-known strategies for improving the gate robustness due to its geometric properties \cite{Solinas2004, Solinas2012, Johansson2012}.
+However, early proposals are based on the adiabatic evolution \cite{hqc, JP99, Duan2001}, which require a long gate time, and thus leads to unacceptable decoherence-induced error.
+To break this limitation and shorten the needed evolution time, the nonadiabatic holonomic quantum computation (NHQC) is proposed \cite{ Sjoqvist2012, xu2012}, which becomes a promising method to realize quantum computation.
+The early NHQC schemes are implemented based on the resonance three-level model \cite{ Sjoqvist2012, xu2012} and been experimentally demonstrated in various quantum systems \cite{Abdumalikov2013, long2013, Duan2014, SAC2014,SDanilin2018}.
+But for the realization of an arbitrary single-qubit gate, it needs to concatenate two separate cycles, which will increase the decoherence-induced error.
+To remove this obstacle, researchers have come up with the improved approaches that enable the realization of the arbitrary single-qubit gate through a single-loop evolution \cite{xu2015,ESjoqvist2016,Herterich2016, hong2018}, which have also been experimentally verified \cite{Sekiguchi2017, long2017, zhou2017, sun2018, NI2018, peng2019}.